ancahutupasu/HeServices2/README.md

 As a visitor and customer, I want to be able to see the information of moving service, so that i can know how much weight is requireed and how many vans would be required.
 Working

+As a visitor and customer, I want to be able to add account, so i dont it would be easier for me to go through all pages.
+Progress

 As a visitor and customer, I want to be able to view about the company, so that i know what company is about.
 Working